crowdbotics/modules/react-native/onboarding/README.md

-# CB Slide Onboarding Tutorial Screen
+# Onboarding Tutorial Screen

-The CB Slide Onboarding Tutorial Screen is a ReactNative based onboarding screen.
+The Onboarding Tutorial Screen is a ReactNative based onboarding screen.
 It can be configured to have 1 or many slide screens with content and expansion detailed in the file.

 ## Installation